 6 Steps for How to Use Compound Archery Bows

 Since their invention in the 1960s, compound bows have become a beloved piece in the archery community.
-Understanding how they work is important in order to hit that target every time.
-Keep reading to learn all the deets about using compound archery bows.
+Understanding how they work is vital to hitting that target every time.
+Keep reading to learn all the details about using compound archery bows.

 How Compound Bows Shoot